 Stack two or more small weight plates together with the smooth sides facing out.
 Standing in a relaxed position with arms at your sides, squeeze them together between your thumb and fingers for at least 30 seconds.

-If you can’t get to 30 seconds, try using lighter weights.
-Rest for 60 seconds, and repeat 3 times.
+If you can’t hold for 30 seconds, try using lighter weights.
+Rest for 60 seconds, then repeat 3 times.

 Hold an empty barbell with an underhand grip (palms facing up).
-Keeping elbows close to your body, curl the bar 100 times as fast as you safely can while maintaing good form.
+Keeping elbows close to your body, curl the bar 100 times as fast as you safely can while maintaining good form.

 Goal: Hold chin above bar for 60 seconds

 Start with an underhand “chin-up” grip, palms facing your face.
 Using a box or bench, stand so your chin is already at or above the bar.